 The Altadena Coalition of Neighborhood Associations was established in 2010 to provide a means for Altadena neighborhood associations and Neighborhood Watch groups to network and share ideas and best practices.
-ACONA meetings are held bimonthly at the Altadena Library.
+ACONA meetings are held bimonthly at the Altadena Community Center.
 All are welcome to attend.

 (And if you didn’t attend, please take our survey to tell us why.)

 ->> Check out the Resources page for links relating to prior meetings

 This document contains information as of January 2017 on rainfall numbers and the drought, including graphics showing reservoir levels.

 The LA Times published an article about the drought on January 26, with reference to the US Drought Monitor.

 Although there has been some alleviation, Southern California is still in a drought and Altadena is not relaxing water restrictions.
 Please continue to observe water usage rules.